Aftercare for Body Piercings

 Wash your hands thoroughly prior to cleaning or touching your piercing for any reason.

-Saline soak for five to ten minutes once or more per day.
+Saline soak for five to ten minutes twice per day.
 Invert a cup of warm saline solution over the area to form a vacuum.
 For certain piercings it may be easier to apply using clean gauze or paper towels saturated with saline solution.
 A brief rinse afterward will remove any residue.

 Soap no more than twice a day.
-While showering, lather up a pearl size drop of the soap to clean the jewellery and the piercing.
-Leave the cleanser on the piercing no more than thirty seconds.
+While showering, lather up a pearl size drop of the soap to clean any matter off the jewellery and entry / exit points of the piercing.
+It is not necessary to work the foam into the piercing.
 Or, apply using a cotton bud with the soap diluted with water, applied in front of a mirror; for facial and ear piercings.

 Rinse thoroughly to remove all traces of the soap from the piercing.
 It is not necessary to rotate the jewellery through the piercing.